 The oldest carousel in the world is located at Wilhelmsbad Park in Hanau, Germany.
 It was completed in 1780 and predates any in the United States by 100 years.
 More information regarding its restoration can be found at http://carousels.org/psp/Hanau/

-The earliest carousels, called dobbies, were operated manually by an operator or by ponies.
-Hopefully, they were not abused, live animals were tethered to horizontal posts emanating from a mid-point which lead them in a circular path.
+The earliest carousels, called dobbies, were operated manually by an operator or by live ponies.
+We hope that they were not abused as these live animals were tethered to horizontal posts emanating from a mid-point which lead them in a circular path.